 Master of Digital Sciences

-A Bachelor's degree in Digital Sciences is not required for admission, and students may enter in any semester.
+A Bachelor's degree in Digital Sciences is not required for admission, and students may enter in the fall or spring semester.
 For additional admission information, see Graduate Admission and Graduate Admission for International Students (if applicable).

 The Master of Digital Sciences degree program requires a minimum of 32 credit hours of graduate-level coursework including: